wavim/assignee/report/report-p2.typ

 ```

 All critical queries could execute within acceptable thresholds to provide a seamless and smooth experience to users.
-The database schema is sound and no integrity violations are found.
+The database schema is sound, and no integrity violations are found.

 However, it is found that massive simultaneous updates could make the database struggle.
 SQLite is known for its lack of
 concurrency features, and most queues are implemented on the application side instead (e.g. Prisma), which leads to